concur/developer.concur.com/attendee/attendee-resource-get.markdown

 ---
-title: Attendee Resource
+title: Get attendees
-layout: resource
+layout: operations
 ---

-##  Get Attendees
+##  Get attendees

 Retrieves the attendees matching the specified search criteria.
 Developers can specify one or more External IDs or the Attendee ID to search the Expense database.